- Hours of operation?

 All required vaccines and relative information can be found here.

-The College utilizes Med+Proctor, an electronic medical clearance platform, as its way to clear all students medically for enrollment.
-Med+Proctor is HIPAA and FERPA compliant and your confidential medical information will remain secure.
-We feel the process will streamline your clearance process and allow you to focus on other important matters as you prepare for a successful tenure at IL Tech.
-Additionally, you have the option to purchase a membership which will provide lifetime access to your immunization data that can be shared with others, as you designate.
-You must have a valid IL Tech email address before registering on Med+Proctor.
+Illinois Tech utilizes Med+Proctor, an electronic medical clearance platform, as its way to clear all students medically for enrollment.
+Med+Proctor is HIPAA- and FERPA-compliant, and your confidential medical information will remain secure.
+We feel the process will streamline your clearance process and allow you to focus on other important matters as you prepare for a successful tenure at Illinois Tech.
+Additionally, you have the option to purchase a membership that will provide lifetime access to your immunization data that can be shared with others, as you designate.
+You must have a valid Illinois Tech email address before registering on Med+Proctor.

 All records are due by the first week of class of your semester of entry.

-A registration hold will go on your account if you do not turn in all the required immunization records.
-Holds are placed on the day after Withdraw
+A registration hold will go on your account if you do not turn in all of the required immunization records.
+Holds are placed on the day after withdrawal.

-Yes, we administer vaccines at the Wellness Center typically during the hours of 9-4pm excluding Tuesdays from 2 - 3pm.
-Please click here for hours.
+Yes, we administer vaccines at the SHWC by appointment.
+Please call 312-567-7550 to schedule an appointment.
 If you have the Aetna Student Health Insurance, there is no cost for the vaccines; they are 100% covered.

-*Fall only coverage is only granted to those students graduating in the Fall, leaving the University or students that have obtained comparable coverage for the Spring semester.
+*Fall-only coverage is granted to those students graduating in the fall, leaving the university, or who have obtained comparable coverage for the spring semester.

-All students registered for 1 academic credit hour or more are billed for the Student Health Insurance Plan unless an electronic waiver has been completed.
-You can access the waiver online at www.aetnastudenthealth.com/iit.
+All students registered for one academic credit hour or more are billed for the Student Health Insurance Plan unless an electronic waiver has been completed.
+You can access the waiver online at www.aetnastudenthealth.com/iit

 Enrollment is automatic once you’ve registered for one academic credit hour of class.
 If you previously opted out of the student health insurance plan, please email email@example.com with your enrollment request.

-Details about our benefits can be found by clicking our insurance tab or going online to www.aetnastudenthealth.com/iit
+Details about your benefits can be found by clicking on the insurance tab or going online to www.aetnastudenthealth.com/iit

 Insurance cards and documents are only mailed upon request.
-You may request this information online at www.aetnastudenthealth.com/iit or by calling 800-841-3140.
-You may print or view your insurance details by going online to https://www.aetnastudenthealth.com/students/student-connection.aspx?GroupID=724532 and signing in to their member’s only website.
+You may request this information online at www.aetnastudenthealth.com/iit or by calling 800.841.3140.
+You may print or view your insurance details by going online to www.aetnastudenthealth.com/students/student-connection.aspx?GroupID=724532 and signing in to their members-only website.

-A certificate of coverage indicating when your student health insurance coverage began and ended can be obtained by contacting Aetna Student Health directly at 800-841-3140.
+A certificate of coverage indicating when your student health insurance coverage began and ended can be obtained by contacting Aetna Student Health at 800.841.3140.

-If you would like to waive the SHIP, you need to complete the electronic waiver online.
-The deadline to complete this form is September 1st (fall) and January 26th (spring).
+If you would like to waive SHIP, you need to complete the electronic waiver online.
+The deadline to complete this form is September 1 and January 12 (spring).

 The SHWC can assist you with finding a provider in the community.

-No, your benefits will not end until August 9, 2021.
-If you requested only one term of coverage and completed the “fall only” form your benefits will end on January 5, 2021.
+No, your benefits will not end until August 9, 2023.
+If you requested only one term of coverage and completed the “fall only” form, your benefits will end on January 5, 2024.

-You are only eligible to terminate coverage after the Fall Semester.
+You are only eligible to terminate coverage after the fall semester.
 You will need to complete the “fall only” form.
-Once your information has been verified (usually 3-5 days) the insurance cost will be reduced by $977.
-This form must be completed by January 26th.
+Once your information has been verified (usually 3-5 days), the insurance cost will be reduced by $1,344.
+This form must be completed by December 12, 2023.